When Explanations Lie: Why Many Modified BP Attributions Fail: Proof of Theorem 1

 Using the triangle inequality $\|\sum_i a_i \vv_i\| \leq \sum_i a_i \|\vv_i\|$ we get:

 As we assumed that the $\norm{\vv_i} = 1$, we know that $ \langle \vv_i,\vv_j \rangle = \scos(\vv_i, \vv_j)$ which must be greater than the smallest cosine similarity $s_n$:

-Therefore $s_n$ is monotonically increasing and upper-bounded by $1$ as the cosine.
+Therefore $s_n$ is monotonically increasing and upper-bounded by $1$ as the cosine of the maximal angle.
 Due to the monotone convergence theorem, it will converge.
-The rest of the proof investigates if the sequence $s_n$ converges to 1 and if so, under which conditions.
+The rest of the proof investigates if the sequence $s_n$ converges to 1 and if so, under which conditions. \Eqref{eq:s_n_is_monotonic} makes it also clear that we can ignore any $(A_i)_{i \not \in I}$, as the factor before $s_n$ can never be lower than 1.
+All values are non-negative, $\sum_i a_i > 0$, and $\sum_i b_i > 0$.

-\textbf{(3)} We look at two consecutive sequence elements and measure the factor $\alpha$ by which they increase: $s_{n+1} \ge \alpha s_n$.
-We are using proof by contradiction and assume that $s_n$ does not converge to 1.
-We get two cases, each with a lower bound on the factor of increase.
-For both cases, we find a lower bound for $\alpha > 1$ for all $n$ which would mean that $s_n$ is diverging to $\infty$ -- a contradiction.
-Under certain conditions on $\lim_{n\to \infty} A_n$, we do not find a lower bound $\alpha > 1$.
-We find that these conditions correspond to the conditions explicitly excluded in the theorem and therefore $M_n$ converges to a rank-1 matrix.